ShahNewazKhan/vizmon/README.md

 # vizmon

-A web app for visualizing / monitoring visitor information from a router.
+A web app for visualizing / monitoring visitor information from a router

+# Setup

+Clone the repo and open up index.html inside your favorite browser

 # Technologies used